Glenview

 Glenview has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects likely affecting this region.
-Notable projects include Sunshine Coast Water Park, Tourist Attraction and Resort Complex, Aussie World Water Park Expansion, Invigorate Resort, Actventure Waterpark, and Endless Surf Wave Pool.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that could affect the region.
+Notable ones include Sunshine Coast Water Park, Tourist Attraction and Resort Complex, Aussie World Water Park Expansion, Invigorate Resort, Actventure Waterpark and Endless Surf Wave Pool, Village Green Palmview.
+The following list focuses on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.